MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

 session, to protect against misbehaving clients that cause the server to create multiple authentication contexts but never complete the authentication process.
-Servers SHOULD define a maximum number of incomplete security contexts and ignore SYN streams from misbehaving clients.
+Servers SHOULD define a maximum number of incomplete security contexts and refuse streams from misbehaving clients.

 Per-session security contexts are transient and servers SHOULD discard them when request processing completes.
 There SHOULD only be one complete security context open per session.

-# Stateful Authentication to Proxies
+# Stateful Authentication via Proxies

-HTTP proxies MUST add a new Remote-http-version header to inform the client of the HTTP version of the remote host.
-HTTP 2.0 clients can make authentication decisions based on the HTTP version of the target server.
+Typically, authenticated connections via a forward proxy will occur using the CONNECT method ({{?RFC7231}}, Section 4.3.6) and the proxy will not be involved in the authentication flow.
+This section describes the situation where the proxy has access to the requests.

-Proxy and gateway applications should take the consideration outlined by
+When the proxy speaks only HTTP/1.1, no multiplexing will occur and the considerations in this document do not apply.
+Proxy and gateway applications should take the consideration outlined by {{!RFC7230}} when forwarding messages between client and servers with different protocol version capabilities.

-{{!RFC7230}} when forwarding messages between client and servers with different protocol version capabilities.
+## HTTP/1.1 Client Authenticating to HTTP/2 Server via HTTP/2 Proxy

-# HTTP 2.0 Client Authenticating to an HTTP 2.0 Server via Proxy
+When the proxy uses HTTP/2 to connect to the server, it MUST ensure that any authentication method that could result in per-connection authentication is used only on a separate connection for each client.

-Authentication from an HTTP 2.0 (or greater) client to an HTTP 2.0 (or greater) server will work without additional changes, other than those described in the Multilegged Authentication for HTTP multiplexing proposal section of this document.
-Proxies MUST bind the client-to-proxy and proxy-to-server connections.
+This could require replaying requests on a new connection.

-## HTTP 2.0 Client Authenticating to an HTTP 1.1 Server via Proxy
+For per-request authentication methods, the server MUST associate each received Auth-ID from the server to the client TCP connection and insert the Auth-ID header on future requests originating from the same connection.

-HTTP 2.0 (or greater) clients that establish an authenticated connection to an HTTP 1.1 server (via a proxy) SHOULD downgrade HTTP version to HTTP 1.1, to avoid serialization.
+## HTTP/2 Client Authenticating to an HTTP/1.1 Server via HTTP/2 Proxy

-HTTP 2.0 clients can multiplex streams within the authenticated HTTP 2.0 client-proxy session, but the proxy MUST serialize requests through the authenticated HTTP 1.1 proxy-server connection.
+HTTP/2 clients can multiplex streams within the authenticated HTTP/2 client-proxy session, but the proxy MUST serialize requests through the authenticated HTTP/1.1 proxy-server connections.
+These authenticated connections MUST NOT be shared between different clients.

-HTTP 2.0 clients could decide to downgrade all requests requiring authentication (via a proxy) to HTTP 1.1 servers or only downgrade authenticated sessions, as indicated by the presence of the Persisted-auth header.
+The proxy MUST generate and insert an Auth-ID header corresponding to each TCP connection it maintains to the server, and add the Auth-ID header to any 401 response from the server.
+Client requests which include an Auth-ID header MUST be directed to the associated TCP connection.
+Requests which do not include an Auth-ID header MAY be relayed over any connection.

-## HTTP 1.1 Client Connecting to an HTTP 2.0 Server via Proxy
+## HTTP/2 Client Authenticating to an HTTP/2 Server via HTTP/2 Proxy

-No changes required to support this scenario as HTTP 1.1 clients ignore HTTP 2.0 headers.
+The proxy MUST bind the HTTP/2 connections it maintains with the client and server, using a separate connection to the server for each client.
+The proxy MUST relay the Auth-ID and Persistent-auth headers unmodified between these connections.

 # Authentication and multi-host sessions

-The proposed authentication mechanism works only if there is a limit of one unique host per HTTP 2.0 session.
+Clients MUST NOT make requests to multiple origins when per-connection authentication has been established to one origin.
+If an authentication scheme which might result in per-connection authentication is requested on a connection which has already been used to make requests of multiple origins, the client SHOULD repeat the request on a different connection.

 # Security Considerations